 (G) Contact Information.
 Users are responsible for maintaining valid and up-to-date contact information.
 When a user’s e-mail address changes, the user shall promptly update all e-mail addresses provided for all electronic services as defined in § 6-401 offered by the court or its service providers.
 E-Service or E-Notice upon an obsolete e-mail address shall constitute valid service where the user has not updated his or her e-mail address.
 Mere usage of a new or different e-mail address in a document filed using E-Filing or in paper format does not satisfy the requirements of this subsection for an update to the user’s e-mail.
 No court staff may update contact information upon user request except as otherwise provided in these Rules.

 (H) Failure to Register or maintain contact information.
-Failure by a required attorney to register for E-Filing or to maintain valid and up-to-date contact information as proved for in section (G) may be enforced by any appropriate sanction or order of the trial court or appellate court, or by appropriate disciplinary procedure.
+Failure by a required attorney to register for E-Filing or to maintain valid and up-to-date contact information as provided for in section (G) may be enforced by any appropriate sanction or order of the trial court or appellate court, or by appropriate disciplinary procedure.

 § 6-403 amended September 24, 2014, effective January 1, 2015; § 6-403(D)(3) amended October 21, 2015; § 6-403 amended June 8, 2016.